 applicationContext = Production

+Ocean Networks Canada (ONC) operates one of the world's largest and most advanced cabled ocean observatories, of which NEPTUNE is the largest.
 The NEPTUNE cabled ocean observatory, completed in 2009, is a versatile multidisciplinary subsea system.
-Its backbone infrastructure comprises 800 kilometer loop of telecommunication fibre-optic cables to power and transfer data to a variety of sensors.
+Its backbone infrastructure comprises an 800-kilometer loop of telecommunication fiber-optic cables to power and transfer data to a variety of sensors.
 It has been designed for long-lived, highly reliable underwater operations.
-The high-speed data link and high power is available at 5 nodes across the Juan de Fuca tectonic plate (200,000 square kilometers) off the coast British Columbia.
+The high-speed data link and high power are available at five nodes across the Juan de Fuca tectonic plate (200,000 square kilometers) off the coast of British Columbia.
 Each node acts as a hub for core observations and experiments.
-A total of 17 primary junction boxes are cabled to the nodes and used to connect hundreds of instruments including traditional oceanographic sensors, cameras, hydrophones and other complex systems including electro-mechanical ones.
+17 primary junction boxes are cabled to the nodes and used to connect hundreds of instruments, including traditional oceanographic sensors, cameras, hydrophones, and other complex systems, including electro-mechanical ones.
+For P-ONE, the node at Cascadia Basin was chosen.
+The installation of the detector within the NEPTUNE infrastructure will allow for sequential deployment, easy maintenance, and support from ONC on marine operations.